Tadeusz Kościuszko: Memorials and tributes

 In 1933, the U.S. Post Office issued a commemorative stamp depicting an engraving of "Brigadier General Thaddeus Kosciuszko," a statue of Kościuszko that stands in Washington, D.C.'s Lafayette Square, near the White House.
 The stamp was issued on the 150th anniversary of Kościuszko's naturalization as an American citizen.
 Poland has also issued several stamps in his honor.
 In 2010, a copy of the monument was unveiled in Warsaw, Poland.

+In 1942, the World War II Liberty Ship SS Thaddeus Kosciuszko was named in his honor.

 There are statues of Kościuszko in Poland at Kraków (by Leonard Marconi), which was destroyed by German forces during the World War II occupation and was later replaced with a replica by Germany in 1960 and Łódź (by Mieczysław Lubelski); in the United States at Boston, West Point, Philadelphia (by Marian Konieczny), Detroit (a copy of Leonard Marconi's Kraków statue), Washington, D.C., Chicago, Milwaukee and Cleveland; and in Switzerland at Solothurn.
 Kościuszko has been the subject of paintings by Richard Cosway, Franciszek Smuglewicz, Michał Stachowicz, Juliusz Kossak and Jan Matejko.
 A monumental Racławice Panorama was painted by Jan Styka and Wojciech Kossak for the centenary of the 1794 Battle of Racławice.
 A commemorative monument was built in Minsk, Belarus in 2005.

+In 2023, the monument at West Point was dismantled for refurbishment, and a sealed lead box of about 1 cuft was discovered in the base.
+The time capsule is believed to date either from 1828 when it was erected by the Corp of Cadets, or 1913 when Polish clergy and laity of the United States donated a statue of Kosciuszko to sit atop the column.
+In June 2023, X-rays revealed that there was a box within the lead case.
+The opening of the box that August revealed what only appeared to be dirt but was later found to contain a medal and several coins.

-Geographic features that bear his name include Mount Kosciuszko, the tallest mountain in Australia, excluding external territories.
-This is in a New South Wales national park also named after him, Kosciuszko National Park.
+Geographic features that bear his name include Mount Kosciuszko, the highest mountain in the continent of Australia.
+It lies in an extensive New South Wales national park also named after him, Kosciuszko National Park.
 Other geographic entities named after Kościuszko include Kosciusko Island in Alaska, Kosciusko County in Indiana, and numerous cities, towns, streets and parks, particularly in the United States.

 Kościuszko has been the subject of many written works.
 The first biography of him was published in 1820 by Julian Ursyn Niemcewicz, who served beside Kościuszko as his aide-de-camp and was also imprisoned in Russia after the uprising.
 English-language biographies have included Monica Mary Gardner's Kościuszko: A Biography, which was first published in 1920, and a 2009 work by Alex Storozynski titled The Peasant Prince: Thaddeus Kosciuszko and the Age of Revolution.